AFLplusplus/AFLplusplus/docs/env_variables.md

     otherwise.

   - By default, the wrapper appends `-O3` to optimize builds.
-Very rarely, this will cause problems in programs built with -Werror, simply because `-O3` enables more thorough code analysis and can spew out additional warnings.
+Very rarely, this will cause problems in programs built with -Werror, because `-O3` enables more thorough code analysis and can spew out additional warnings.
 To disable optimizations, set `AFL_DONT_OPTIMIZE`.
 However, if `-O...` and/or `-fno-unroll-loops` are set, these are not overridden.

   - Setting `AFL_HARDEN` automatically adds code hardening options when invoking